 The BOC form tells claimants, in writing their story, to “include everything that is important.”
-Svetlana explained on the BOC form that her husband had hurt her almost daily for years.
-She described in detail two times when he had hurt her so badly that she had had to go to the hospital.
-At the hearing, Svetlana also told Gary about a third time when she had had to go to the hospital because of her husband’s abuse.
+Svetlana explained on the BOC form that her husband hurt her almost daily for years.
+She described in detail two times when he hurt her so badly that she had to go to the hospital.
+At the hearing, Svetlana also told Gary about a third time when she had to go to the hospital because of her husband’s abuse.
 Since she had only mentioned two hospital visits on her BOC form, Gary thinks that she is making up this third visit in order to make her story stronger.

 What might have helped Svetlana, Jamal, Araceli and Lester?